 B:Active Community Exercise is a supported exercise programme for residents of our local community.
 It offers guided classes and social sessions particularly suited for those with any health or mobility issues.

-From 7th May we've introduced a new membership structure for B:Active Community Exercise.
-Your new B:Active Community Exercise membership can be paid for by monthly direct debit, giving you the option to cancel with just 30 days notice, or purchased annually, which offers you an annual saving equal to 3 months membership vs paying monthly.
+There are 3 separate payment method options for your new B:Active Community Exercise membership.
+It can be paid for by monthly direct debit, giving you the option to cancel with just 30 days notice, or purchased annually, which offers you an annual saving equal to 3 months membership vs paying monthly.
+The 3rd option of PAYG allows you to access individual sessions for a cost of £6 per session.

-Your membership allows you unlimited access to the B:Active Community Exercise class programme, so the more you go, the more you save, and it eliminates the need to purchase PAYG or books of classes at the reception desk, saving you time too.
+Your membership allows you unlimited access to the B:Active Community Exercise class programme, so the more you go, the more you save, and it eliminates the need to purchase PAYG sessions at the reception desk, saving you time too.

 Please note, there is a joining fee equivalent to one month's membership for new members who take our a pay monthly membership.
 Annual payments do not incur a joining fee.